When I Was in Xia Village: Reception

 Ding Ling was further accused of glorifying prostitute through her work, which was subsequently associated with her own-perceived wrongdoings.
 While under house arrest from 1933 to 1936 in Nanjing, Ding Ling lived with Feng Da, a man who had betrayed the Party and became a spy for the KMT.
 Based on this information, Ding Ling was condemned for treachery.
 The Party charged Ding Ling for violating female chastity and thus diverging from the Communist ideal of purity.
 "When I was in Xia Village", as a fictional version of "sleeping with the enemy," was considered a "glorification" of a prostitute in the enemy's camp, and a defense of Ding Ling's immorality.
 The heroine Zhen Zhen now became a "self-portrait" and was viewed as a reincarnation of Ding Ling herself.
 Zhou Yang, a communist literary theorist, once called Zhen Zhen a "rotten woman like a prostitute" who "was beautified by her author into a goddess."
 By turning Zhen Zhen from a wartime hero to an unchaste prostitute, the Party defended itself by declaring that its leadership would never use women as sex spies.
 The CCP further maintained its ruling power and moral standing by presenting itself as a guardian of an "ordered, well-defined sexually moral society."

 Since 1978, the rehabilitation of Ding Ling and her work shows the Party's continued use of female chastity as a way to present the Party and the nation in a legit, yet victimized way.
 Zhen Zhen not only shows a lofty sense of loyalty and patriotism, but is also reemphasized as a victim of foreign abuse and invasion.
 This characterization also extends to Ding Ling, whose image is now rehabilitated for demonstrating the extraordinary revolutionary responsibility of Communist Party members.

+In 2003, the story was adapted into the film Zhenzhen, which also incorporates elements of Lao She's The Loyalists and Martyrs.